It's almost nine years since Manuel Neuer left boyhood club Schalke to join Bayern Munich. Now Alexander Nübel is doing the same.

-He made his Bundesliga debut on Matchday 34 of the 2015/16 season in a 4-1 win over Hoffenheim at the age of just 19.
-Nübel had two wait another two years for his next top-flight outing, but was ready when he received the call, keeping a clean sheet against Eintracht Frankfurt on the last day of the 2017/18 season.
+If you're thinking comparisons to Neuer are premature, think again.
+Nübel made his Bundesliga debut on Matchday 34 of the 2015/16 season in a 4-1 win over Hoffenheim at the age of just 19.
+The 6'4" stopper had two wait another two years for his next top-flight outing, but was ready when he received the call, keeping a clean sheet against Eintracht Frankfurt on the last day of the 2017/18 campaign.

 Plays a bit like: Manuel Neuer